SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Experiments

-\textbf{Search Agents}.
-We evaluate three representative genres of search agent implementations with comprehensive backend LLMs, with more details in~\Cref{appx:agent-details}.\footnote{ As our red-teaming method involves hooking search tools, we exclude proprietary search agent systems due to accessibility limits.
-However, the method can still be adopted by internal testers of these systems. } \begin{packeditemize} \item \textbf{LLM w/ Search Workflow}.
+\textbf{Search agents}.
+We evaluate three representative search agent implementations with a comprehensive set of backend LLMs; details are in~\Cref{appx:agent-details}.\footnote{ As our red-teaming method involves hooking search tools, we exclude proprietary search agent systems.
+However, the method can naturally be adopted by internal testers of these systems. } \begin{packeditemize} \item \textbf{LLM w/ search workflow}.
 LLMs passively accept the search results of the verbatim user query before generation.
-This is adopted from \llm{FreshLLMs}~\citep{vu2024freshllms-fresshqa-time-sensitive-topic-and-false-premise-questions-augmentation-with-search-engine} in a zero-shot way. \item \textbf{LLM w/ Tool Calling}.
-The agent is allowed to proactively search for anything it requires.
-We allow the models to decide the number of calls by themselves, with a maximum budget of 3. \item \textbf{Deep Research Scaffold}.
-We build on the open-source prototype from Google\footnote{\url{https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart}}.
-This full-fledged system involves four steps: query decomposition, one-turn search, reflection, and answer finalization.
-We set the maximal research loop to 3 and allow up to 2 queries per round. \end{packeditemize}
+This is adopted from \llm{FreshLLMs}~\citep{vu2024freshllms-fresshqa-time-sensitive-topic-and-false-premise-questions-augmentation-with-search-engine}. \item \textbf{LLM w/ tool calling}.
+The agent may proactively issue search queries as needed, with up to three tool calls. \item \textbf{Deep research scaffold}.
+We build on the prototype from Google\footnote{\url{https://github.com/google-gemini/gemini-fullstack-langgraph-quickstart}}.
+This system includes query decomposition, one-turn search, reflection, and answer finalization, with a maximum of 3 research loops and 2 queries per round. \end{packeditemize}

 \textbf{Models}.
-Since search agents must handle long website contexts, we focus primarily on LLMs with a context window of at least 32K tokens and native support for tool calling.
-Totally, we include seven proprietary and eight open-source models.
+Since search agents must handle long website contexts, we include 9 proprietary and 8 open-source LLMs with at least 32K token context windows and native tool-calling support.
 By default, we use the chat or instruction-tuned version and enable the reasoning mode if supported.
-See~\Cref{appx:model-details} for more details.
+See~\Cref{appx:model-details} for model details.